 - Places for children and families

-The last region is Central London.
+The last and most important region is the heart of the city itself, Central London.

-In Central London you can find:
+In central London, you can also find:

 - National Museums